LudovicGouverneur/If_Hemingway_Wrote_JS/1-fibonacci/A - Hemingway/ReadMe.md

 ## Behaviour Study

+### General

->The objective of this step is to thoroughly understand the behavior of the studied function.
+>NDLR : The objective of this step is to thoroughly understand the behavior of the studied function.

 [See instruction]('./Behaviour)

->Behavior is defined by inputs/output pairs.
+> NDLR : Behavior is defined by inputs/output pairs.

 Behaviour : returns the first n numbers of the Fibonacci sequence.